 A deviled egg recipe with a very simple twist.
-The addition of pickle relish gives these eggs a flavor boost.
+The addition of pickle relish gives these gluten free deviled eggs a flavor boost.

 Everyone needs a deviled egg recipe in their repertoire.
 They’re a classic and easy appetizer (or snack) that can be whipped up in not much time.

 Once you’ve peeled your eggs, it’s time to make the filling!
-This is a very classic recipe, but I’ve added pickle relish for a sweet and tangy offset, and garlic salt because…well…just about everything tastes better with garlic salt 😉 My favorite is Redmond Real Salt, but feel free to use whatever you have on hand and just add it to taste.
+These gluten free deviled eggs have pickle relish for a sweet and tangy offset, and garlic salt because…well…just about everything tastes better with garlic salt 😉 My favorite is Redmond Real Salt, but feel free to use whatever you have on hand and just add it to taste.
 I only used a few dashes.
 The eggs aren’t complete, of course, until they’re garnished with paprika and chives.
 You can use fresh or freeze dried chives, whichever you have in your kitchen.
 Enjoy!

 Yield 10 deviled eggs